Consumer Acquisition: Facebook and Google third-party adtech is dead

 Hasenplaugh added, “You might try to automate things, but that will just open up questions, and the people who work on this will try to find answers to the questions.
 I don’t see AI eliminating our jobs.”

-Consumer Acquisition’s AdRules software optimizes the social advertising processes with workflow automation, bulk ad creation, bulk audience creation and creative development at scale.
+Consumer Acquisition’s AdRules software optimizes the social advertising processes with workflow automation, bulk ad creation, bulk audience creation, and creative development at scale.

 AdRules also offers a creative analytics solution with reporting views not available in Facebook or Google’s native tools.
-Advertisers can see images, videos and graphs with rolled up data, cohort reporting and advanced tagging as well as view key performance indicators (KPIs) from multiple sources in one dashboard, including APIs, measurement partners and proprietary business intelligence data.
+Advertisers can see images, videos, and graphs with rolled up data, cohort reporting, and advanced tagging, as well as viewing key performance indicators (KPIs) from multiple sources in one dashboard.
+These include APIs, measurement partners, and proprietary business intelligence data.

 Additionally, to maintaining financial performance, the platform can deliver fresh videos and images sourced through its Creative Marketplace.

 Consumer Acquisition was founded in 2013, and its customers have used its tools to create more than 300,000 videos and acquire more than 150 million app installs.
-Its customers include Glu Mobile, Wooga,
+Customers include Glu Mobile, Wooga, Ember Entertainment, Ford, Checkout51, Autogravity, and more.